Wedding of King Carl XVI Gustaf of Sweden and Silvia Sommerlath

 But the young family’s happiness was soon cut short.
 The Duke of Västerbotten died in a plane crash in Denmark in January 1947, when his son was only seven months old.
 Carl Gustaf and his sisters later said that the adults in their lives rarely spoke of the tragedy with them and that Carl Gustaf himself did not know how his father died until he was seven years old.

 After completing his military service, Carl Gustaf studied a variety of subjects at Stockholm University and Uppsala University.
 He also interned with numerous welfare organizations, factories, schools, and governmental offices.
-Carl Gustaf spent time abroad working with the United Nations, as well as various embassies and banks, and organizations dedicated to developing nations.
-He also began representing his grandfather Gustaf VI Adolf in a limited number of official duties.
+Carl Gustaf spent time abroad working with the United Nations, various embassies, banks, and organizations dedicated to developing nations.
+He also began representing his grandfather King Gustaf VI Adolf in a limited number of official duties.
 This work was meant to give Carl Gustaf a broad range of knowledge in Swedish and international affairs in preparation for his future role as monarch.
 Carl Gustaf succeeded his grandfather as King of Sweden upon the latter’s death in 1973.

 Carl Gustaf often said he thought of himself as an ordinary man.
 He drove his own car, rode by regular passenger train whenever possible, and rarely traveled with an official entourage.
 Had he not been born in line for the Swedish throne, he claimed he would probably have had, “an earthy job, perhaps as a farmer.”